traildb/traildb/doc/docs/api.md

 * `term` an item to be included in the clause.
 * `is_negative` is this item negative?

-Return 0 if successful, an error code otherwise (out of memory).
+Return 0 on success, an error code otherwise (out of memory).

 ### tdb_event_filter_new_clause